glorylo/Joyride/docs/GettingStarted.md

    }

    ```
    If you are creating an app you want to eventually share code, it is best to create a separate project for this.
 Create a  new project in VS and add a new class.
 Subclass the appropriate platform for your app.
-Use AndroidMobileApplication or IosMobileApplication.
+Use *AndroidMobileApplication* or *IosMobileApplication*.

    ```csharp
     public class MyCoolApp : AndroidMobileApplication
     {
         public override string Identifier { get { return "com.my.cool.app"; }}
     }
    ```

    Update SpecflowHooks with the appropriate new app.

-9. The first spec is created for you under Specs\FirstSpec.feature.
-Add the appropriate tag, either @android or @ios.
+9. The first spec is created for you under *Specs\FirstSpec.feature*.
+Add the appropriate tag, either *@android* or *@ios*.
    ```gherkin
    # Comment out and add the appropriate tag for your platform
    # @android or @ios